ZeroQI/Absolute-Series-Scanner/README.md

       <LI>" [tvdb3-xxxxx]" for absolute numbering episodes displayed using tvdb season numbering but keeping the absolute episode number (aka Hybrid numbering) for long running series like One piece<BR>
       One Piece can be numbered 1-700+ and will be automatically split into seasons while keeping the ep number intact without havingto create seasons in the real folder</LI>
 </UL>
-tvdb2: SAO can be numbered 1-50, but will automatically be split into Season 1 (1-25) and Season 2 (1-25).

-tvdb3: One Piece can be numbered 1-700+ and will be automatically split into seasons.
-There is no need to separate the files into folders.
 Naming Conventions Rules<BR>
 ========================